piotrmurach/tty-progressbar/README.md

 ### 2.13 complete?

-During progression you can check if a bar is finished or not by calling `complete?`.
+During progression you can check whether a bar is finished or not by calling `complete?`.
 The bar will only return `true` if the progression finished successfully, otherwise `false` will be returned.

 ```ruby
 bar.complete? # => false